mizuki-nana/coreVM/README.md

 The points above together illustrate the core philosophy of the project that language developers should be able to use coreVM as a powerful platform for developing modern dynamic programming languages in an intuitive and straightforward manner.
-And hopefully, it will help guide language developers devise novel language designs and implementations that can shape the next generation of computing.
+Hopefully, as the project evolves, it will help guide language developers devise novel language designs and implementations that can shape the next generation of computing.

 ## Get Started